Tejendra00/NeRF-3D-Reconstruction/README.md

 </details>

 <!-- 2.3 Define the network architecture of NeRF along with a function that divided data into chunks to avoid memory leaks during training. -->

+## 3D Scene Representation and NeRF MLP Design:

+The core of the project was to represent a 3D scene as a set of points, each with its color and density.
+The NeRF MLP was designed to learn the mapping between the position and direction of points along a ray with their color and density, using positional encoding for both position and direction.

 <details closed><summary>NeRF Model</summary>